-If you’re having trouble finding all of the cleaning products you need or just want to make some yourself, we have some DYI cleaning ideas for you.
+If you’re having trouble finding all of the cleaning products you need or just want to make some yourself, we have some DIY cleaning ideas for you.
 You can handle much of your spring cleaning with five common kitchen ingredients.
 Here they are:

 Create a thick paste of baking soda and warm water to remove stains from clothing and upholstery.